Eating an apple a day may keep the doctor away, but eating oranges might do the same for cataracts.

 However, the researchers believe the information could also be relevant for male patients.

-Cataracts are the leading cause of blindness in the world, affecting about 20 million people, according to statistics from the World Health Organization (WHO).
-Cataracts also affect 24 million Americans over the age of 40.
+Cataracts are the leading cause of blindness in the world, affecting about 20 million people, according to statistics from the

 The condition can cause blurry vision, glare, poor night vision, and sensitivity to light.